cbrnr/python-intro-short/10-Modules_and_Packages/10-Modules_and_Packages.md

 251
 ```

-There is also a function that randomly shuffles a the elements of a list in-place:
+There is also a function that randomly shuffles the elements of a list in-place:

 ```python
 >>> x = ["a", "b", "c", "d", "e"]